Skip to main content

 Sources of Water

-It's important to replace those water losses to stay in good health.
-You can do this by enjoying a variety of beverages, as well as eating foods that have a high water content, such as fruits and vegetables.
-For drinks, focus on unsweetened beverages, like water, in order to limit calories from added sugars.
+You can replace water losses and stay hydrated by enjoying a variety of beverages, as well as eating foods that have a high water content, such as fruits and vegetables.
+For drinks, focus on unsweetened beverages like water to limit added sugars.

 Ways to Increase Water

 • Listen to your body: If you are thirsty, drink water.
-This is especially important if you are active or live in very hot climates.
+This is especially important if you are active or live in a very hot climate.

-• Opt for water: Instead of soda or energy drinks, go with a tall glass of water.
+• Opt for water: Instead of soda or energy drinks, drink a tall glass of water.

 • Drink water throughout the day: Consume water with meals, as well as between meals.